 The legislative intent of The Dignity Act (2012) is to provide public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus or at a school function.
-OHM BOCES will provide technical assistance, training, climate survey assessment and in district programming to create culture and climate reform by staff with specialized training in these areas.
-This includes the provision of annual training for designated Dignity Act Coordinators (DAC) in school jgoodwin@oneida-boces.org buildings and the ongoing provision of information in regard to changes in the Dignity Act to assist DAC's in their role.
+OHM BOCES will provide technical assistance, training, climate survey assessment and in district programming to create culture and climate reform by staff with specialized

+Joseph T. Muller Supervisor 793.8693 jmuller@oneida-boces.org training in these areas.
+This includes the provision of annual training for designated Dignity Act Coordinators (DAC) in school buildings and the ongoing provision of information in regard to changes in the Dignity Act to assist DAC's in their role.